ROCm/aomp/bin/README.md

 After you have all the source repositories and you have cuda and all the dependencies installed, run this script to build aomp.
 ```
+   unset LD_LIBRARY_PATH
    ./build_aomp.sh
 ```
+All dynamic runtime libraries that are built by a component of AOMP and then are referenced by another AOMP component will resolve the the absolute location within the AOMP installation.
+These include libraries that may have been installed by ROCm.
+Because some installations of ROCm cause the default environment to set LD_LIBRARY_PATH, you should unset this before building aomp so as not to pickup ROCm components that may not have been tested with AOMP.
+In other words, with the exception of the cuda toolkit, AOMP does not require installation of ROCm.

 The default build directory for each component is $HOME/git/aomp/build/<component>.

 Use build_aomp.sh script if you are confident it will will build without failure.
 Otherwise, run these  scripts in the folowing order: